The Road from Ulaanbaatar to the Gobi: A Story of Dust, Dunes, and Dinosaur Eggs

 Day 4: Khongoryn Els Singing Dunes

-We climbed a 150m dune at sunset.
-It took 45 minutes of one-step-forward, half-step-back shuffling through soft sand.
-The view from the top — golden dunes in one direction, flat steppe in the other, the sun dropping into a perfectly clear horizon — was worth every grain of sand in my shoes (and there were many).
+Climb a 150m dune at sunset and budget 45 minutes of one-step-forward, half-step-back shuffling through soft sand.
+The view from the top — golden dunes in one direction, flat steppe in the other, the sun dropping into a perfectly clear horizon — is worth every grain of sand in your shoes, and there will be many.

-Sliding back down took 90 seconds.
-The sand was warm.
-The sound was strange — a deep, almost mechanical vibration coming from the sand itself.
+Sliding back down takes 90 seconds.
+The sand stays warm.
+The sound is strange — a deep, almost mechanical vibration coming from the sand itself.

-Overnight at a ger camp at the base of the dunes.
+Spend the night at a ger camp at the base of the dunes.
 No electricity.
-Stars so dense the Milky Way cast a visible shadow.
+Stars so dense the Milky Way casts a visible shadow.

 The Return

 Two days back to UB on a slightly different route.
 More flat steppe.
 More herds.
 Another flat tire.
-A stop at a nomadic family's ger where the grandmother insisted on feeding us airag (fermented mare's milk) and dried curd (aaruul) that tasted like sour chalk but was offered with such warmth that refusing was unthinkable.
+A stop at a nomadic family's ger, where the grandmother insists on serving airag (fermented mare's milk) and dried curd (aaruul) that tastes like sour chalk but is offered with such warmth that refusing is unthinkable.

-Total cost for the 6-day Gobi circuit: about $130/day per person (split between four passengers) including the Land Cruiser, driver, guide, all ger camp stays, and meals.
-We booked through a UB-based operator recommended by our guesthouse.
+Total cost for the 6-day Gobi circuit: about $130/day per person, split between four passengers, including the Land Cruiser, driver, guide, all ger camp stays, and meals.
+Book through a UB-based operator — most guesthouses can recommend one.

-Bring more water.
-We had enough, but barely.
-The Gobi is dry in a way that sneaks up on you — by day two my lips were cracked despite lip balm.
+Bring more water than you think you need.
+The Gobi is dry in a way that sneaks up on you — by day two, lips crack despite lip balm.

 Bring a cushion for the Land Cruiser.
-Six hours a day on tracks that aren't roads destroys your lower back.
-Every returning Gobi traveler I've met has the same complaint.
+Six hours a day on tracks that aren't roads punishes your lower back.
+Nearly every returning Gobi traveler has the same complaint.

 And don't rush it.
-We did the circuit in 6 days, which is the minimum.
-Some people do 4-5 days and skip sections.
-The Gobi isn't about ticking off sights — it's about the space, the silence, and the slow realization that the earth is much bigger and much emptier than your daily life lets you remember.
+Six days is the minimum for the full circuit.
+Some travelers do 4-5 days and skip sections, but the Gobi isn't about ticking off sights — it's about the space, the silence, and the slow realization that the earth is much bigger and much emptier than daily life lets you remember.

 The Gobi does that to you.
 It makes words feel unnecessary.